 \section{Introduction}

 \IEEEPARstart{R}{eal-time} robot motion planning in highly-dynamic environments is crucial for a broad range of applications, including emergency rescue and autonomous driving \cite{han2025hierarchically}.
 Such scenarios require accurate knowledge of environmental dynamics, which can be leveraged by the motion controller to generate sequences of collision-free actions under kinematic constraints.
-Existing motion planning methods heavily rely on light detection and ranging (LiDAR) sensors to capture the current positions of the obstacles from the point cloud~\cite{flores2018cooperative}, and then predict obstacles' future trajectories via learning-based \cite{milan2017online}, physics-based \cite{lefkopoulos2020interaction}, or physics-informed learning \cite{revach2022kalmannet, liao2024physics} methods.
-But these approaches struggle in handling rapid-motion obstacles due to their limited ability to understand fast environmental changes in real time.
+Existing motion planning methods heavily rely on light detection and ranging (LiDAR) sensors to capture the current positions of the obstacles from the point cloud~\cite{flores2018cooperative}, and predict obstacles future trajectories via learning-based \cite{milan2017online}, physics-based \cite{lefkopoulos2020interaction}, or physics-informed learning \cite{revach2022kalmannet, liao2024physics} methods.
+Nonetheless, these approaches struggle to handle rapid-motion obstacles due to their limited ability to understand real-time environmental changes, such as instantaneous velocities.

-Recently, however, the situation has changed thanks to the remarkable milestone of the emerging Doppler LiDAR sensors, which not only offer the high-resolution point range data but also the point Doppler velocity \cite{hexsel2022dicp}.
-The new dimension of Doppler velocity explicitly provides the instantaneous motion information of obstacles, opening up new opportunities for agile motion planning in rapid-changing scenarios.
-Yet, how to integrate Doppler LiDAR sensors into motion planners for a unified solution framework is still unknown.
+Recently, however, the situation has changed thanks to the remarkable milestone of the emerging Doppler LiDAR sensors, which not only offer traditional point ranging data but also point Doppler velocity~\cite{hexsel2022dicp}.
+The additional dimension explicitly provides instantaneous obstacle motion information, opening up new opportunities for motion planning in rapidly changing scenarios.
+Yet, how to integrate Doppler LiDAR into motion planners within a unified solution framework remains an open challenge.
 This is nontrivial since the solution should be high-performance, real-time, safety-assured, and work properly with limited onboard computational resources.